leangjia/blender_docs/manual/glossary/index.rst

       and the rest of the functions are animated.

    Weight Painting
-      Assigning :term:`vertices` to a :term:`vertex group` with a weight of 0.0 - 1.0.
+      Assigning :term:`Vertices` to a :term:`Vertex Group` with a weight of 0.0 - 1.0.

    White Point
       A reference value for white light defined by what happens when all the primaries,